I received this message from a senior in high school:

 This contorted person believes he/she has found love and is loveable but the truth is widely different.
 There is no love because no one is truly known thus not truly loved.
 The ache that began everything is still there—added with loads of complications.
 And more confusion.
 And a lot further away from knowing if you are loveable.

-There is always risk involved in dating.
+There is always vulnerability involved in dating.
 Wouldn’t it be better to take the leap with your whole self vs. your contorted self?

 “You are complete through your union with Christ.”
 Colossians 2:10a (NLT) With Christ you have the possibility of being your whole self–who is good.